Why Are 7 States Desperately Seeking Help From Their Neighbors Right Now?

 When Disasters Strike, States Don’t Wait for Federal Help—They Turn to Each Other First

 But why do states rely on each other instead of just calling Washington?
 And what happens when it breaks down?
-In practice, what makes this system tick?
+On top of that, what makes this system tick?
 The answers might surprise you.

 What Is "States Request Assistance from Other States"?